This is a viewer only at the moment see the article on how this works.

 This is a preview from the server running through my markdig pipeline

-This series builds a working ecommerce system that proves you can have:
+This series builds a working ecommerce system that proves you can have sophisticated customer intelligence without storing personal information.

 The industry presents personalisation as a binary choice: